What Happens to My Debts When I Go Bankrupt in Canada?

-What happens to your debts when you go bankrupt in Canada is a complex question.
-It depends on the type of debt, and in some cases on your payment status.
-There are actually some debts that stay, even in bankruptcy.
+What happens to your debts when you go bankrupt in Canada?
+Does declaring bankruptcy clear all debts?
+These are complex topics.
+The answers depend on the type of debt, and in some cases on your payment status.
+There are actually some debts that stay (are not discharged), even if you file for bankruptcy.

 The concept behind a personal bankruptcy in Canada is relatively simple.
-When you file for bankruptcy, you surrender your assets in return for the discharge of your debts.
-Just as there are some bankruptcy exemptionsfrom losing all your assets, there are some exceptions to the discharge of all your debts.
+When you file for bankruptcy, you surrender assets in return for the discharge of your debts.
+Just as there are some bankruptcy exemptions which mean that you don’t lose all your assets, there are also some exceptions to the discharge of all your debts.
 Both are affected when debts are secured by assets, as in a mortgage.

-In principle, bankruptcy discharges only unsecured debts, because the creditor in a secured debt has a special right to the security, which is your asset.
-If your mortgaged asset is worth more than the amount outstanding on the mortgage, the excess (your equity) must be surrendered.
+Does declaring bankruptcy clear all debts?
+Not always.
+In practice, bankruptcy only discharges unsecured debts, because the creditor in a secured debt has a special right to a certain security (sometimes called collateral), which is your asset.
+Here is an example: if your mortgaged asset (such as your house) is worth more than the amount outstanding (owing) on the mortgage, the excess (your equity) must be surrendered.

-In a bankruptcy, here are some examples of debts that go away:
+Although bankruptcy does not clear all debts, here are some examples of unsecured debts that go away:

 - Credit card balances